Greece

 Why we are there

-DRC is one of the key humanitarian actors for people affected by displacement operating in Greece.
-Up until now, support has been needed to ensure that reception and accommodation facilities are dignified, well staffed, culturally appropriate, and respectful of humanitarian standards.
+DRC has experience as one of the key humanitarian actors for people affected by displacement operating in Greece.
+Support is still needed to ensure that reception and accommodation facilities are dignified, well staffed, culturally appropriate, and respectful of humanitarian standards.

-DRC Greece has also worked to provide relevant and timely information, protection assistance, legal aid, and integration opportunities.
+DRC Greece furthermore is positioned to provide relevant and timely information, protection assistance, legal aid, and integration opportunities to displaced people.

 What we do

-DRC Greece maintains a presence in six temporary accommodation facilities, providing a range of support services including protection assistance, legal aid, school readiness, as well as skills development and employability activities.
+DRC Greece works in multiple temporary accommodation facilities, providing a range of support services focus on access to education, school readiness, as well as skills development.

 In parallel, DRC continues to advocate for access to asylum, basic rights, and integration opportunities in Greece, and for a people-centered and protection-focused response in the EU as part of an ongoing search for integrated, sustainable solutions.